Why is an IT Benchmark a key Management tool?

 - On-going improvement and transformation programmes – more than an audit or an invasive diagnostic – benchmarking is being used as a pro-active tool, not to force downward pressure on IT budgets or beat-up suppliers, but as a framework for continuous improvement, to find the optimal balance between cost and quality.

 - As we move, the digital world moves too, thus requiring evaluations over time and like-for-like comparisons with the outside world, to assess if there is indeed innovation in IT.
 Granular cross-industry comparisons enable cross-pollination of best practices, usage of virtual modelling to explore alternatives, and to offer insights that can actually help in defining, planning, goal-setting and tracking improvement initiatives.

 Good is not good enough, and the aspiration for innovation, integration, alignment and digital disruption seems to be fueling the demand for the benchmarking discipline ever more.
 The imperatives and debates being addressed require the diagnostic and analytical value only an IT benchmark can deliver.

-Contact us to discuss your specific requirements.
+Contact us on the details below to discuss your specific requirements.